cakebatterandsprinkles/javascript-data-structures-and-algorithms/README.md

 (•ᴗ•) **Summing up Big O**

+Big O notation can give us an understanding of the time and space complexity of an algorithm.
+Big O doesn't care about precision, it cares about general trends.
+The time and space complexity measured by Big O depends only on the algorithm, not the hardware used to run the algorithm.
+So the actual runtime of an algorithm will change between computers with different hardware, but the general trend will be the same.
 n: simple operations a computer has to do for that algorithm The big O of an algorithm is a function of "n" => O(f(n))